CVLT (organization): Investigation and arrests

-In 2021, CVLT and its splinter group 764 started being investigated by law enforcement after Rohan was arrested in France and a man by the name of Kaleb Merritt, one of CVLT's leaders living in Texas, was arrested and convicted of kidnapping and raping a minor, he is currently serving 33 years in Pocahontas State Correctional Center.
-Reportedly, Merritt communicated with an underage girl on CVLT Discord server and convinced her to run away from her family to have sex with him in the woods, the police found Merritt and the girl in Henderson, N.C. and arrested him.
+In 2021, CVLT and its splinter group 764 fell under investigation by law enforcement after Rohan was arrested in France and Kaleb Merritt, one of CVLT's leaders living in Texas, was arrested and convicted of kidnapping and raping a minor.
+Merritt is currently serving a 33 year sentence in Pocahontas State Correctional Center.
+Reportedly, Merritt communicated with an underage girl on a CVLT Discord server and convinced her to run away from her family to have sex with him in the woods.
+The police found Merritt and the girl in Henderson, N.C. and arrested him.
 The girl later said that Merritt made her cut his name into her leg and pressured her to send him inappropriate photos of herself to prove her "devotion" to their relationship.
 He was later charged with violating four more children.
-The next year, in 2022, all remaining high-profile members of CVLT joined 764 and resumed doing their crimes using CVLT's methods.
+In 2022, all remaining high-profile members of CVLT joined 764 and resumed their criminal activity using CVLT's methods.

-On January 2021, Riley Williams, participant of January 6 Capitol attack who stole the laptop of Nancy Pelosi, bragged about her crime on a CVLT-affiliated Discord server.
-She was later arrested and sentenced to 3 years in prison.
-On April 2021, 21-year old CVLT member Richard Ehiemere was arrested in East London by Metropolitan Police for possessing 29 indecent images of children on his phone.
-National Crime Agency were investigating him since he was 17-years old, the age when he joined CVLT Discord server.
-Ehiemere was charged and convicted on two counts of fraud and three counts of sharing indecent images of children on CVLT server that he visited 383 times, he was sentenced on May 2025, receiving 12 months in prison, 18 months suspended and 10 years of restrictions.
-On December 13, 2023, FBI arrested 18-year-old Kalana Limkin for possession of child pornography.
-His court records showed that he was a former member of CVLT and 764, he also confessed to being the founder of splinter group Cultist while in custody.
-During this year, FBI issued warnings about 764 and its subgroups, which included CVLT.
+In January 2021, Riley Williams, participant of January 6 Capitol attack who stole the laptop of Nancy Pelosi, bragged about her crime on a CVLT-affiliated Discord server.
+She was later arrested and sentenced to three years in prison.
+In April 2021, 21-year old CVLT member Richard Ehiemere was arrested in East London by Metropolitan Police for possessing 29 indecent images of children on his phone.
+The National Crime Agency first investigated Ehiemere when he was 17-years old, when he first joined the CVLT Discord server.
+Ehiemere was charged and convicted on two counts of fraud and three counts of sharing indecent images of children on the CVLT server that he visited 383 times.
+Ehiemere was sentenced in May 2025 to 12 months in prison, an 18 month suspended sentence, and 10 years of restrictions.
+On December 13, 2023, the FBI arrested 18-year-old Kalana Limkin for possession of child pornography.
+Limkin's court records showed that he was a former member of CVLT and 764.
+Limkin also confessed to being the founder of splinter group Cultist while in custody.
+During 2023, the FBI issued warnings regarding 764 and its subgroups, including CVLT.
 On December 11, 2024, 20-year-old Baron Martin was arrested and charged with production of child pornography and cyberstalking on Discord.
-He was member of CVLT and 764.
+He was a member of CVLT and 764.